 The 3 Types of 1031 Exchanges

-There are three types of methods you can use to make a like-kind exchange.
+There are three methods you can use to make a like-kind exchange.
 Let’s take a look at each of them.

 #1: Deferred or Delayed 1031 Exchange (The 45-Day Rule and the 180-Day Rule)

 This is the most common type of 1031 exchange.
 But be warned, there is a timeline for this type of 1031 exchange.
 In this case, the investor closes on the relinquished property; then, within 45 days (the “identification period”), they identify a replacement property.
-In order for a replacement property to be considered valid, one of three criteria must be true:
+For a replacement property to be considered valid, one of three criteria must be true:

 Three Property Rule: An investor identifies up to three different properties as potential purchases within the 45-day identification period, regardless of the total fair market value of the properties.